isar/hive/docs/create_adapter_manually.md

 !> Test your custom `TypeAdapter`s thoroughly.
 If one does not work correctly, it may corrupt your box.

 It is very easy to implement a `TypeAdapter`.
+Keep in mind that  `TypeAdapter`s have to be immutable!
 Here is the `DataTimeAdapter` used by Hive internally:

 ```dart
 class DataTimeAdapter extends TypeAdapter<DateTime> {